ljjcoder/Probabilistic-Contrastive-Learning/README.md

 The full paper is answering three questions:

-#### 1. Can we rely solely on the motivation that "contrastive learning can improve feature generalization, robustness, and compactness" to make contrastive learning effective in DA tasks?
+#### 1. Can we directly use contrastive learning in domain adaptation tasks and obtain objective gains only by relying on the motivation that "contrastive learning can improve feature generalization, robustness, and compactness"?

 #### 2. If not, why?